IOsetting/wm-sdk-w806/README.md

 ### Install

-Be careful that the tar ball file use `./` as top level path, move it to a seperate folder or specify a target folder for the uncompression
+Be careful that the tar ball file use `./` as top level path, move it to a seperate folder or specify a target folder for the uncompressing.
 ```bash
 mkdir csky-elfabiv2-tools-x86_64-minilibc-20210423
 tar xvf csky-elfabiv2-tools-x86_64-minilibc-20210423.tar.gz  -C csky-elfabiv2-tools-x86_64-minilibc-20210423/